Shahjalal University of Science and Technology: Sports

-The students of this university participate in sports for recreation, and the finest athletes regularly compete in inter-university games like football, handball, volleyball, basketball, etc. SUST has some varsity teams.
-There is a Cricket ground, a Football ground, a Basketball ground, and a well-equipped gymnasium adjacent to the university student health center.
-SUST is the only university to have Professional Cricket League and Professional Football League.
+The students of this university participate in sports for recreation, and the finest athletes regularly compete in inter-university games like football, handball, volleyball, and basketball,.
+SUST has some varsity teams.
+There are a cricket ground, a football ground, a basketball ground, and a well-equipped gymnasium adjacent to the university student health center.
+SUST is the only university to have a professional cricket league and a professional football league.
 Students organize both inter-department and inter-university tournaments every year.
 Girls and teachers also participate in several games.

 BNCC

-SUST has two Bangladesh National Cadet Corps platoons, one for male and another one for female.
+SUST has two Bangladesh National Cadet Corps platoons, one male and another one for female.
 Both the platoons train students as cadets.
-Cadets can enroll a course on Military Science as auxiliary subject.
+Cadets can take a course on Military Science as auxiliary subject.

 University School

 SUST has a university school of secondary level inside the campus for the children of staff.
 The school also receives general students.

 Cultural organizations

-The following cultural organizations are present in the university:
+The following cultural organizations are present at the university: